 Sightseeing with a local guide features a visit to the ACROPOLIS, perched high on an outcrop overlooking the city.
-Here, see the Parthenon, the Erechtheum with its Porch of Maidens & the Temple of Athena Nike.
-Enjoy a view that includes the Temple of Zeus, Theater of Dionysus, the Agora, where Socrates taught, & the beautifully preserved Theseum.
+Here, see the Parthenon, the Erechtheum with its Porch of Maidens & the Temple of Athena Nike (goddess of victory).
+We get a view that includes the Temple of Zeus, Theater of Dionysus, the Agora (where Socrates taught) & the well- preserved Theseum.
 Later, there is a city tour featuring the Parliament House and a stop at the Panathenaic Stadium.
-Built in the 2nd century AD, this is the only stadium in the world built entirely of marble.
+Built in the 2nd century AD, it is the only stadium in the world built entirely of marble.
 It was host to the opening ceremonies of the first modern Olympics in 1896.
-The rest of the day is at leisure.
-Tonight is our chance to join a dinner trying the local fare.
+The rest of the day is for leisure.
+Tonight we have a dinner with the local fare.
 (B)

 Stop at the Corinth Canal.
 Today's highlights include MYCENAE, where excavations reveal the splendors described by Homer.
-See the Beehive Tombs, known as the Treasury of Atreus, Lion Gate, Europe’s oldest known monument, the remains of Agamemnon’s Royal Palace, and the fortifications of the Citadel.
-Also visit the museum before we drive to EPIDAURUS for a tour of its well-preserved 2,300-year-old open-air theater.
+See the Beehive Tombs (known as the Treasury of Atreus), Lion Gate, the remains of Agamemnon’s Royal Palace & the fortifications of the Citadel.
+Visit the museum before we drive to EPIDAURUS for a tour of its 2300-year-old open-air theater.
 Stay overnight in Nauplia.

 Day 4: NAUPLIA–OLYMPIA.

-Take in the scenery through the Arkadian Mountains.
-Then, spend the afternoon in OLYMPIA, where ancient athletes competed.
-Learn the history of the original Olympic Games as we walk through the remains of the Gymnasium and the Temples of Zeus and Hera.
-Visit the MUSEUM that displays Praxiteles’ STATUE OF HERMES.
-Tonight, enjoy a cooking demonstration.
+View the scenery through the Arkadian Mountains.
+Spend the afternoon in OLYMPIA, where ancient athletes competed.
+Walk through the remains of the Gymnasium and the Temples of Zeus and Hera.
+Visit the museum to see Praxiteles’ Statue of Hermes.
+Tonight, there is a cooking demonstration.